 CEC Device Control

 The DM-NVX-350C provides a gateway for controlling devices through their HDMI connections by harnessing the CEC (Consumer Electronics Control) signal embedded in HDMI.
 Under the management of a control system, the DM-NVX-350C enables control of display devices and other equipment via CEC, potentially eliminating the need for any dedicated serial cables or IR emitters.

 Setup of the DM-NVX-350C is accomplished using a computer web browser.
 Full control and monitoring of the card is enabled through integration with a Crestron control system.

 For small to moderate sized applications, a network of DM NVX cards and endpoints can be configured and controlled using a Crestron control system.
 For larger enterprise and campus-wide signal routing applications, adding the DM XiO Director (DM-XIO-DIR-80, DM-XIO-DIR-160, or DM-XIO-DIR-ENT) enhances and streamlines the entire configuration and control process by providing a central point of management, and by enabling the creation of multiple virtual matrix switchers, all through one easy-to-use web-based portal.

 The DM-NVX-350C installs in a DMF-CI-8 card chassis, providing a scalable high-density solution for applications requiring multiple encoders and decoders in one equipment rack.

-Please refer to the DigitalMedia Resources Webpage at http://www.crestron.com/dmresources/ for additional design tools and reference documents.
+Please refer to the DigitalMedia NVX webpage at https://www.crestron.com/nvx for additional design tools and reference documents.